TUDOR Watches: History You Should KnowBack to News & Novelties

 Though diffusion lines peaked in the 1990s and early 2000s, TUDOR Watches, owned by Rolex SA, was one of the first brands to have a diffusion model.
 In 1926, watchmaker and dealer Veuve de Philippe Hüther registered the TUDOR trademark for Hans Wilsdorf.
 Then Wilsdorf established TUDOR Watches in Geneva, negotiating a deal for exclusive usage rights from the dealer.
-From the very beginning, Rolex founder, Hans Wilsdorf, knew exactly what he wanted Tudor Watches to be.
+From the very beginning, Rolex founder, Hans Wilsdorf, knew precisely what he wanted Tudor Watches to be.

-These watches were “rectangular with bevelled sides in chromium-plated metal, with a two-tone, two-sector cream dial with luminescent Arabic numerals, baton hands in blued steel with luminescent material, a minute track and a small seconds hand at 6 o’clock.
+These watches were “rectangular with beveled sides in chromium-plated metal, with a two-tone, two-sector cream dial with luminescent Arabic numerals, baton hands in blued steel with luminescent material, a minute track and a small seconds hand at 6 o’clock.
 Its caliber was barrel‑shaped, recognizable by its three red rubies visible on the top plate.”

 With the success of TUDOR watches, Wilsdorf made a deal and Veuve de Philippe Hüther transferred over the brand name TUDOR.
 The Tudor Rose began to appear on TUDOR watches during this same time.

 Wilsdorf expanded TUDOR watches in 1946 with the creation of the Montres TUDOR S.A.
 Company after World War II.
 Though TUDOR needed its own identity, Rolex would provide the “technical, aesthetic, and functional characteristics.”